work at home

 Real art desk & digital art desk

-I draw the finish line work on paper and then scan that into Photoshop to add color and textures.
+I draw the rough sketches on real paper with a light box.
+Then scan the lines into Photoshop and add color and textures.

 I use pencils of all sorts, artpens, fountain pens with all kinds of inks... whatever works.
 Then I scan that into Photoshop and mix in all kinds of effects with the Cintiq tablet before a page is done.